 Chamomile tea is a popular tea and for good reason.

 Aside from helping to boost your health through its rich nutrients and antioxidant content, chamomile tea may help to improve sleep quality.
 Chamomile tea contains antioxidant apigenin which, studies have revealed, may help promote sleepiness and reduce insomnia.
 Enjoying a cup of chamomile tea before going to bed is certainly the way to go if you’re looking for a restful sleep.

 3. Kiwi fruit

-Aside from being rich in vitamin C and vitamin K, kiwis are a good source of serotonin, which studies have suggested, encourages the secretion of melatonin.
-One study, published in, found that adults with sleep problems who ate two medium-sized kiwi fruits one hour before bedtime fell asleep more quickly and soundly than when they didn’t eat anything before bedtime.
+Aside from being rich in vitamin C and vitamin K, kiwis are a good source of serotonin, which studies have suggested encourages the secretion of melatonin.
+One study found that adults with sleep problems who ate two medium-sized kiwi fruits an hour before bedtime fell asleep more quickly and soundly than when they didn’t eat anything before bedtime.